Widow of Orlando nightclub gunman knew of his plans, prosecutors say

 Moreno said the FBI did not record its interrogation of Salman and coerced her into making statements that favored the prosecution.

-The trial is expected to last for a month.
+Following opening statements prosecutors called several witnesses to describe the bloodshed and testify about Mateen’s calls to authorities.
+The trial is expected to last a month.

+Mateen, 29, opened fire shortly after last call for drinks on the club’s popular Latin night.
+Holding hostages during his standoff with police, he claimed allegiance to a leader of the Islamic State militant group.

-According to prosecutors, Salman initially told investigators her husband acted without her knowledge but later acknowledged being aware that he was watching Islamic State recruitment videos, had purchased an assault rifle and examined three possible attack locations.
+According to prosecutors, Salman initially told investigators her husband acted without her knowledge but later said she knew he was watching Islamic State recruitment videos, had purchased an assault rifle and examined three possible attack locations.

-Salman’s attorneys contend the U.S. government could not show any direct links between Mateen and Islamic State before the attack and has provided no evidence that Salman aided her husband.
+Salman’s attorneys contend prosecutors could not show any direct links between Mateen and Islamic State and have provided no evidence that Salman aided her husband.

 Salman was indicted on two charges: obstruction of justice for alleged false statements to federal investigators, and aiding and abetting Mateen in his attempt to provide material support to a terrorist organization.

-Mateen, 29, opened fire shortly after the last call for drinks on the club’s popular Latin night.

-Holding hostages during his standoff with police, he claimed allegiance to a leader of the Islamic State militant group before being fatally shot.

-Reporting by Joey Roulette in Orlando, Florida; Writing by Dan Whitcomb; Editing by Colleen Jenkins and David Gregorio
+Reporting by Joey Roulette in Orlando, Florida; Writing by Dan Whitcomb and Colleen Jenkins; Editing by David Gregorio